 Cross Border Mergers and Acquisitions

-This course will explore the complexities of cross-border mergers and acquisitions, with a particular focus on transatlantic and other international public M&A transactions.
-The subject-matter provides an opportunity to tie together different bodies of law relevant to M&A (corporate, contracts, securities, antitrust and other regulatory fields.) and to confront the US, European and other geographical and cultural legal and business environments in a deal-oriented context, including case studies of major transactions.
-We will go over the business and legal framework of cross-border M&A, transaction structures and key deal considerations, and explore the content of cross-border M&A agreements.
-Regulatory matters, deal risk management and hostile takeovers will also be addressed, as well as post-merger matters and broader policy and cross-cultural considerations.
-Guest speakers will be invited to share their experience.
-The course will aim to provide students with a broad understanding of the legal aspects of major cross-border M&A transactions.
+The course will explore the complexities of cross-border mergers and acquisitions, with a particular focus on transatlantic and other international public M&A transactions.
+The subject-matter provides an opportunity to tie together different bodies of law relevant to M&A (corporate, contracts, securities, antitrust and other regulatory fields) and to confront the US, European, and emerging markets legal, business, and cultural environments in a deal-oriented context, including case studies of major transactions.
+We will go over the business and legal framework of cross-border M&A, deal-making strategies, transaction structures and key deal considerations, and explore the content of cross-border M&A agreements.
+Regulatory matters, deal risk management and hostile takeovers will also be addressed, as well as the broader policy and cross-cultural considerations underlying global M&A practice.
+International guest speakers will be invited to share their experience.
+The course will aim to provide students with a broad understanding of the legal and business aspects of major cross-border M&A transactions.
 This is an interactive, primarily practice-oriented course requiring active student participation.
-Corporations recommended but not required.
+Special Instructions: Corporations recommended but not required.
 This course is open to GSB students with permission of the instructor.
-Elements used in grading: Class participation, attendance, oral presentations, written assignments and final exam.
+Elements used in grading: Class participation, oral presentations, contractual practice exercise, and final exam.